• Household Employee Definition

-Determining whether a household worker is considered an employee depends a great deal on circumstances and the amount of control the hiring person has over the job and the worker they hire.
+Whether a household worker is considered an employee depends a great deal on circumstances and the amount of control the person hiring has over the job and the hired person.
 Ordinarily, when someone has the last word about telling a worker what needs to be done and how the job should be done, then that worker is an employee.
 Having a right to discharge the worker and supplying tools and the place to perform a job are primary factors that show control.

 Not all those hired to work in a taxpayer’s home are considered household employees.
-For example, an individual may hire a self-employed gardener who handles the yard work for that individual as well as some of the individual’s neighbors.
+For example, an individual may hire a self-employed gardener who handles the yard work for a taxpayer and others in the taxpayer’s neighborhood.
 The gardener supplies all tools and brings in other helpers needed to do the job.
 Under these circumstances, the gardener isn’t an employee and the person hiring him/her isn’t responsible for paying employment taxes.
-The same would apply to the person hired to maintain an individual’s swimming pool or to contractors making repairs or improvements on the home.
+The same would apply to the pool guy or to contractors making repairs or improvements on the home.

-Contrast the following example to the self-employed gardener described above: The Johnson family hired Maclovia to clean their home and care for their 3-year old daughter, Kim, while they are at work.
-Mrs. Johnson gave Maclovia instructions about the job to be done, explained how the various tasks should be done, and provided the tools and supplies; Mrs. Johnson, and not Maclovia, had control over the job.
-Under these circumstances, Maclovia is a household employee, and the Johnsons are responsible for withholding and paying certain employment taxes for her and issuing her a W-2 for the year.
+Contrast the following example to the self-employed gardener described above: The Smith family hired Lynn to clean their home and care for their 3-year old daughter, Lori, while they are at work.
+Mrs. Smith gave Lynn instructions about the job to be done, explained how the various tasks should be done, and provided the tools and supplies; Mrs. Smith, rather than Lynn, had control over the job.
+Under these circumstances, Lynn is a household employee, and the Smiths are responsible for withholding and paying certain employment taxes for her and issuing her a W-2 for the year.

-If an individual you hire is considered an employee, then you must withhold both Social Security and Medicare taxes (collectively often referred to as FICA tax) from the household employee’s cash wages if they equal or exceed the $2,100 threshold for 2019.
+If an individual you hire is considered an employee, then you must withhold both Social Security and Medicare taxes from the household employee’s cash wages if they equal or exceed the $2,000 threshold for 2016.

 The employer must match from his/her own funds the FICA amounts withheld from the employee’s wages.
 Wages paid to a household employee who is under age 18 at any time during the year are exempt from Social Security and Medicare taxes unless household work is the employee’s principal occupation.